-- Students pursuing ANY degree - Artists who have received an Artist Opportunity Grant in the immediate prior year - Artists who have received two (2) Artist Opportunity Grants over the life of the program - Non-residents of Montgomery County - More than one applicant applying for the same project (Artists are welcome to collaborate, but one artist must be identified as the lead, applicant artist) - Activities that have already taken place or take place outside of the grant period (January 1, 2024 through December 31, 2024) - Ongoing work or supplies for ongoing use (this fund exists to help artists take advantage of unique opportunities in their careers) - Living expenses not tied to a specific project or opportunity (e.g., rent, utilities) - Purchase of equipment costing more than \$500 (per item) or equipment not related to a specific opportunity
+- Students' degree or certificate completion in ANY subject, or any projects assigned toward the completiong of a degree or certification - Artists who have received an Artist Opportunity Grant in the immediate prior year - Artists who have received two (2) Artist Opportunity Grants over the life of the program - Non-residents of Montgomery County - More than one applicant applying for the same project (Artists are welcome to collaborate, but one artist must be identified as the lead, applicant artist) - Activities that have already taken place or take place outside of the grant period (January 1, 2025 through December 31, 2025)

-- Multiple opportunities that are not part of a formal series (e.g., a series of workshops by the same organizer) - Arts-in-education programs or teaching opportunities (Artists interested in funding for these types of opportunities are encouraged to inquire about the Special Projects Grant program) - Activities of a commercial nature or fees or commissions that should be paid by others (e.g., works by creative workers to be used by employers, commissioned artwork, etc.) - Activities considered to be hobbies or of a therapeutic or recreational nature - Curatorial projects of other people's work - Personal medical, legal, accounting, or administrative expenses - Banking fees, PayPal fees, or service fees from crowd funding projects - Food or beverage expenses - Fundraising events, religious activities or events, or advocacy of specific political causes or candidates.
+- Ongoing work or supplies for ongoing use (this fund exists to help artists take advantage of unique opportunities in their careers) - Living expenses not tied to a specific project or opportunity (e.g., rent, utilities) - Purchase of equipment costing more than \$500 (per item) or equipment not related to a specific opportunity - Multiple opportunities that are not part of a formal series (e.g., a series of workshops by the same organizer) - Arts-in-education programs or teaching opportunities (Artists interested in funding for these types of opportunities are encouraged to inquire about the Special Projects Grant program)

+- Activities of a commercial nature or fees or commissions that should be paid by others (e.g., works by creatives to be used by employers, commissioned artwork, etc.) - Activities considered to be hobbies or of a therapeutic or recreational nature - Curatorial projects of other people's work

+- Personal medical, legal, accounting, or administrative expenses - Banking fees, PayPal fees, or service fees from crowd funding projects - Food or beverage expenses - Fundraising events, religious activities or events, or advocacy of specific political causes or candidates.